radavis/radavis.github.io/_drafts/_job-search.md

 ## What kinds of companies would I work for?

-* Product or Consultancy
+* Product or Consultancy: Leaning towards Product.
+Depends on client-base of consultancy.
-* Large, Medium, or Small
+* Large, Medium, or Small: Never worked for a large company.
+Medium to small, preferred.

 ## What are examples of companies I have enjoyed working for?